Italian tourist killed in Israel car-ramming attack - KESQ

 Israeli police said a vehicle was driven onto the bike path of the Tel Aviv boardwalk, hitting pedestrians before it overturned on a lawn.

-When police officers arrived at the scene, “they noticed the driver trying to reach for what looked like a rifle-like object that was with him, and neutralized him,” Israeli police wrote on Twitter.
+When police officers arrived at the scene, “they noticed the driver trying to reach for what looked like a rifle-like object that was with him” before killing him, Israeli police said.

 The man killed in the attack has been named by Israeli and Italian authorities as Alessandro Parini.
 Italian media said he was a 35-year-old lawyer.